ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-sdp-backup}

-Yes, you can take snapshots of individual volumes
+Yes, you can take snapshots of individual volumes and consistency groups.

 ## How does {{site.data.keyword.block_storage_is_short}} prevent a single point of failure?
 What mechanism assures data durability?
 {: faq}